RedisGears/RedisGears/docs/commands.md

 ## TFUNCTION LOAD

-Load a new library to RedisGears.
+Load a new library to Triggers and Functions.

 ```
 TFUNCTION LOAD [REPLACE] [CONFIG <config>] "<library code>"